conjoon/lumen-app-email/docs/imapserver.md

 INBOX.Trash
 ```

-If the `root`-configuration is set to `["INBOX"]`, the following mailboxes will be returned to the client:
+If the `subscriptions`-configuration is set to `["INBOX"]`, the following mailboxes will be returned to the client:

 ```
 INBOX